VarunBarad/varunbarad.github.io/_posts/2018-02-08-check-network-connectivity-on-android-in-10-lines.markdown

 Now anywhere that you need to check the connection, you only need to

 {% highlight java %}
+// Java code sample
 if (ConnectivityHelper.isConnectedToNetwork(context)) {
-  //Show the connected screen
+  // Show the connected screen
 } else {
+  // Show disconnected screen
+}
+{% endhighlight %}
+{% highlight kotlin %}
+// Kotlin code sample
+if (context.isConnectedToInternet()) {
+  // Show the connected screen
+} else {
-  //Show disconnected screen
+  // Show disconnected screen
 }
 {% endhighlight %}